ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

    .. figure:: img/43_DBeaver_table.png

         DBeaver - choose the suitable table.

-7. A new register on the right side with the table will be opened
+7. A new register on the right side with the table will appear

 .. _44_DBeaver_Properteries: